LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 In this second example, we use some of the pre-defined types provided by the library.
-The `types_frequency(Pairs)` type supports generating random terms for a type in the `Type-Frequency` pairs list where the type ie randomly chosen after the types relative frequency.
-The `compound(Name, Types)` type supports generating compound term with a given name and random arguments after the given types:
+The `types_frequency(Pairs)` type supports generating random terms for a type in the `Type-Frequency` pairs list where the type is randomly chosen after the types relative frequency.
+The `compound(Name, Types)` type supports generating compound terms with a given name and random arguments after the given types:

 	| ?- type::arbitrary(node(4), Arbitrary).